 Car accidents are never fun, and neither is filing an accident report or an insurance claim.
 Unfortunately, these are routine parts of the accident process, and when one of the involved parties denies fault or when fault itself is not so obvious to determine, this process can get a lot more complicated.
 It helps during this time to have a professional car accident lawyer on your side to deal with these complicated legal questions and get you the compensation you deserve.

-The attorneys at Peter Davis Law have been representing accident victims for years, and we know exactly what to look out for when determining fault under tricky circumstances.
+The attorneys at Peter Davis & Associates have been representing accident victims for years, and we know exactly what to look out for when determining fault under tricky circumstances.

 Who Caused the Accident?

 For some car accident types, determining fault is pretty straightforward.
 For example, if you have been involved in a left-turn collision or a rear-end, figuring out the responsible party tends to be easy enough.
 Beyond those few examples, however, determining the negligent driver gets a little murky.
 In these cases, the court assigns comparative or contributory negligence.

 Comparative negligence is a system that allocates faults among the parties involved.
 Used in most states, comparative negligence allows a defendant to claim that the plaintiff was partially at fault for the accident.
 For example, if the plaintiff was speeding, the defendant can successfully claim that the plaintiff is at least partially responsible for the ensuing crash.

 Different states adopt different forms of comparative negligence, which are outlined below.